nxiao6gt/iDIRECT/README.md

 auxiliary functions in the scripts `file_handler.pyc` and `net_handler.pyc`.
 A demonstration script `demo.py` is included as a minimal example.

-The default `.pyc` files are compiled from Python 3.8.6.
-If your Python version is different, please replace the default `.pyc` files with the corresponding files from `versions/x.x/`, where `x.x` is your Python version number.
-For example, if your Python version is 3.9.5, please copy `.pyc` files from `versions/3.9/`.
-If your Python version is not available, please email
-<naijia.xiao@ou.edu> to request an update.

 The modules can be imported by
 ```
 import idirect as idir